rochester-rcl/plugin-ThreeJS/README.md

 | Units                    | The original unit of measurement the object was captured / scaled to.
 Please see the MeshLab tutorial ["Scaling to Real Measures"](https://www.youtube.com/watch?v=6psAppbOOXM) for more info.                                                                         |

 Once you've selected all of your options, simply click the "Add" button and save your changes.

+## Viewing your Meshes

+The plugin adds three different routes to your Omeka site.

+* *(my-site-url)/three-browse* - the path to the browse view, which shows all of the site's meshes.
+A link to this view is added to your site's navigation by default (you can turn it off in the plugin's configuration).

+* *(my-site-url)/three/:id* - the path to view individual meshes.
+The *id* parameter is the id assigned by the plugin, not the item id.

+* *(my-site-url)/three-embed/:id* - the path to an embeddable view that removes the site's header and footer.

 ## Other Featues